 Check if a cell is blank

-In this section, we look at how to know if a cell is empty.
+In the formula below we check if a cell is empty.

 =ISBLANK(H11)